icosa-foundation/open-brush-docs/user-guide/importing-images-videos-3d-models.md

 Open Blocks stores each offline model in its own folder.
 Open Brush presents those models through the same folder browser used for other local models.

+## Add a model from Icosa Gallery

+The Icosa Gallery model browser lets you add community models without downloading files manually:

+1. Switch to **Advanced Mode** and open the **Extras** panel.
+2. Select **Icosa Gallery**.
+3. Browse the available models and select a thumbnail to add it to the active layer.

+Signed-in users can also browse models they have liked.
+An imported Icosa model behaves like other model widgets, so it can be moved, resized, pinned, selected or removed.

 ### Point clouds

 Open Brush imports binary little-endian PLY point clouds.
 Copy them to `Documents/Open Brush/Media Library/Models` and open the Local Models tab.